With Thanksgiving day coming up, how to cook a turkey is one of the most important parts of the meal!

 Then just cut it into slices and serve it with your favorite sides.

-If your family enjoys cranberry sauce with your turkey take a look at this recipe if you are up for making it from scratch!
+If your family enjoys cranberry sauce with your turkey take a look at this recipe that you can make right in your Instant Pot!

 How to cook a turkey in an Air Fryer: